-This is a simple headshot I made last night while teaching at the Las Vegas SMUG group.
-And while this is not going to win any prizes at WPPI it’s a competent head shot and one that’s easy to make using a fun trick.
+This is a simple headshot I made last night while teaching.
+And while this is not going to win any prizes, it’s a competent head shot and one that’s easy to make using a fun trick.

 What do you think the background is?
 It’s a strobe inside a large soft box.
 Make the big soft box the background, set your camera to manual, expose for the main light at anywhere between 1.5 and two stops off the background and you get a blown out background with a properly exposed subject.